JoeiV/website-for-mobile/README.md

 # Website-for-mobile
-An example for a mobile-first responsive website
+An example of a mobile-first responsive website